Adaptive Instance Distillation for Object Detection in Autonomous Driving: Related works

 \paragraph{Adaptive Instance Weighting}

-Adaptive instance weighting by adjusting the contributions of instances for training is a good strategy in object detection. ``Hard mining" could be one reweighting technique that puts non-uniform loss to samples based on importance.
+Adaptive instance weighting by adjusting the contribution of each instance can help with effective learning in object detection. ``Hard example mining" is one reweighting technique that puts non-uniform attention to samples based on difficulty.
 In object detection works \cite{li2018gradient, FL, cao2019prime}, hard-mining plays a critical role in improving model detection performance.
-Typically, Hard mining gives larger weights to hard instances and forces the model to pay more attention to the complex instances.
-However, some researchers argue that hard-mining may not be appropriate in knowledge distillation.
-In contrast, down-weighting those hard samples or paying more attention to easy samples will let the distillation model achieve better performance.
-And then, the question that follows is how to measure the difficulty of the sample? \cite{FL} uses modified cross-entropy to lower easy samples' contribution and put more focus on hard ones.
-It down-weights the overwhelming number of easy background samples' losses and gives larger weights to primary foreground objects' losses.
-In other words, hard sample mining methods adjust the network to pay more attention to hard samples by introducing a new type of loss or adjusting loss weights. \cite{li2018gradient} could consider as one variation of focus loss. \cite{cao2019prime} using a new metric to rank the importance of samples in mini-batch.
-Unlike previous work, our method applies instance reweighting during knowledge distillation and uses the teacher network's predictions to guide instance importance for the student.
+Typically, hard mining gives larger weights to hard instances and forces the model to pay more attention to the complex instances during training.
+However, Zhang \etal~\cite{zhang2020primeaware} argue that hard-mining may not be appropriate for knowledge distillation.
+In contrast, down-weighting those hard samples or paying more attention to easy samples will allow the distillation model to achieve better performance.
+One important question to ask is: how should the example difficulty be measured?
+In object detection, He \etal~\cite{FL} use modified cross-entropy loss (a.k.a. focal loss) to measure the difficulty of bounding boxes.
+Bounding boxes with high prediction probability of the correct class (e.g., most backgrounds) are considered to be easy and they receive even less attention compared to the unmodified cross entropy case.
+On the other hand, the modified loss directs more attention to the not-so-well-classified examples.
+GHM-C in \cite{li2018gradient} follows a similar idea to focal loss.
+Cao \etal~\cite{cao2019prime} use Hierarchical Local Ranks to compute sample importance in mini-batches.
+In knowledge distillation, Zhang \etal~\cite{zhang2020primeaware} measure instance importance through feature variance of an auxiliary branch added to the student model.
+As in~\cite{zhang2020primeaware}, our method applies instance reweighting during knowledge distillation.
+However, unlike previous approaches, we utilize the teacher network's predictions to determine instance importance for the student.